gabrielmcg/Docker-docs/ops/README.md

 <p class="p">A sample Kubernetes application has been documented in the section <a class="xref" href="#k8s-example-guestbook">Kubernetes guestbook example with Redis</a> to facilitate verification of
   the deployed playbooks and configuration.
-This example is also useful for exploring the new Kubernetes-specific features in Splunk and Sysidg offerings.
+This example is also useful for exploring the new Kubernetes-specific features in the latest Splunk and Sysidg offerings.

 </p>

 <hr /><div class="note note"><span class="notetitle"><b>Note:</b></span> The verion of <code class="ph codeph">kubectl</code> used to access the Kubernetes cluster needs to be 1.10 or below.
 The current release
-is not compatible with the version of Kubernetes (1.8) shipped with Docker EE 2.0.</div><hr />
+of <code class="ph codeph">kubectl</code> is not compatible with the version of Kubernetes (1.8) shipped with Docker EE 2.0.</div><hr />

 </div>